epfl-lasa/allegro_opposition_primitives/README.md

 - **primitives:** the number of primitives making up the grasp using identifier `p0`, `p1`, `p2`, etc.
 - **pX:** the primitive name associated with each identifier and the importance of this primitive in the grasp.
 - **preshape:** the starting pose of the hand before closure.
-The hand can be put in the appropriate pose using the gravity compensation mode `'Z'` available with the `grasp` controller of the [allegro-hand-ros package](https://github.com/felixduvallet/allegro-hand-ros) package.
+The hand can be put in the appropriate pose using the gravity compensation mode `'Z'` available with the `grasp` controller of the [allegro-hand-ros](https://github.com/felixduvallet/allegro-hand-ros) package.
 The `/allegroHand/joint_states` topic gives the preshape joint vector.